modelop/fastscore-cli/README.md

   fastscore config set config.yaml

-Run `fastscore` or `fastscore help` to get the list of commands.
+Run `fastscore help` to get the list of commands.

-# Required packages

-To install required packages run:

-  pip install -r requirements.txt
+Run `fastscore` without parameters to enter an interactive mode.
+In interactive mode you will receive asynchronous notifications from FastScore.